Our Top ten tips for buying a sewing machine with confidence

 Think about how often you are likely to use your machine.
 Will it be for occasional use, to learn to sew or do you need something you can grow into as your sewing skills develop.

-4 Brand new-v-second-hand and eBay/auctions
+4 Brand new-v-second-hand and eBay/online auction sites

 There’s no definitive answer other than take someone who knows about machines and try it out first.
-Ask the date of manufacture (I’ve spotted my first new machine bought in 1979 with my first month’s pay going for more than I paid for it then).
+Ask the date of manufacture (Jane has spotted her first new machine bought in 1979 with her first month’s pay packet going for more than she paid for it then new).

-6 Bobbin case –v- drop in bobbin?
+6 Bobbin case –v- drop in bobbin sewing machines?

 7 Weight and where you sew

-8 Taking to class
+8 Taking your sewing machine to classes

 9 Want to get the most from your machine?

 Get some tuition!
 Have a look at my or our How to use a sewing machine workshop.
-I promise you will go away with lots of skills, confidence and in complete control of your machine.
+We promise you will go away with lots of skills, confidence and in complete control of your machine.

 10 Still can’t decide?